IgalNeeman/IgalNeeman/README.md

-My name is Igal Neeman  and I'm a Technical recruiter 👋 🔭 I’m currently working at Svt.jobs
+My name is Igal Neeman  and I'm a Recruiter 👋
+🔭 I’m currently working at Svt.jobs
 🌱 I’m currently working on project with Puppeteer
 👯 I’m looking to collaborate on Automation